Frankfurt sights in the city center

 Frankfurt sightseeing downtown

 The city center of Frankfurt am Main has many fascinating sights in store for you.
 From historical buildings to modern attractions, there is definitely something for everyone!
 When you enter the city, you will be amazed by a unique blend of tradition and modernity.
 For example, historic architecture takes you back in time, while modern skyscrapers dominate the sky.
-Did you know that Frankfurt is also known for its breathtaking skyline?
+Did you know that Frankfurt Germany is also known for its breathtaking skyline?
 The view from one of the many viewpoints is guaranteed to amaze you.
 You can feel the dynamic energy of the city while admiring its silhouette.

 Regardless of whether you love history and culture, admire modern architecture or like to collect new taste experiences - Frankfurt am Main definitely has something to offer for every traveller.